fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 A linear map that maps a vector space to another subspace.
 It is the same if you apply it once or twice:
 $P^2=P$

+This makes sense, once you've projected, projecting again doesn't have any effect.

 $proj_y (x) = \frac{\langle x,y \rangle}{\langle y,y \rangle} y$

 It can be used to reduce the number of dimensions, particularly with an [Orthogonal Projection].